 - Injury Prevention

 Injuries and violence affect everyone, regardless of age, race, economic status or geographic location.
 In fact, injuries are the number one killer of Americans, Coloradoans and those living in Jefferson County between the ages of 1 and 44.
-According to the Centers for Disease Control and Prevention (CDC), people in this age group are more likely to die from an injury-such as a motor vehicle crash, fall or other injury-than from any other cause, including cancer, HIV or the flu.
+According to the Centers for Disease Control and Prevention (CDC) [external link], people in this age group are more likely to die from an injury-such as a motor vehicle crash, fall or other injury-than from any other cause, including cancer, HIV or the flu.

 Injury Prevention Program

 Jefferson County Public Health is partnering with hospitals, childcare providers, high schools and senior groups to increase awareness and education and ultimately decrease injuries among infants, teenagers and older adults in the county.
 Please contact Sophie West at 303-275-7581 for more information on JCPH's injury prevention program.

 Visit a doctor when you suspect you are pregnant and attend all check-ups.
 Doctors prevent and treat risks that would otherwise weaken your baby.
 Don’t smoke, drink alcohol or use illegal drugs.

 Only let babies sleep on firm surfaces designed specifically for sleep safety.
 Cribs, play yards and bassinets should have current approval of the U.S. Consumer Product Safety Commission.
 Cover each mattress in one tight-fitted sheet.
 Bare is best!
 So get rid of bed accessories that can suffocate or over-heat infants, such as blankets, pillows, hats, blankets, toys and bumpers.
 Can’t find or afford a safe crib?
 Please call 303-914-6586 for help.